kaloyan-marinov/learn-graphql-in-40-minutes/README.md

       }
     }
     ```
-    and the right-hand panel will be populated with
+    and its result will be
     ```
     {
       "data": {